-UGA Study Abroad: Australia, Fiji, and New Zealand
+UGA Study Abroad: Australia, Fiji, Hawaii, and New Zealand

-13 – 17 credits (a wide variety of courses available) and open to all majors (no pre-requisites) as well as out-of-state and non-UGA students (at in-state tuition rates).
-Application deadline is December 1 (email us if applying after this date for available spaces).
+13 – 17 credits and open to all majors (no pre-requisites) as well as out-of-state and non-UGA students (at in-state tuition rates).
+Application deadline is November 15 (email us if applying after this date for available spaces).

-Avoid winter in the U.S. and enjoy the South Pacific summer in Australia, Fiji, and New Zealand.
-Our Spring Semester program provides credits in core university courses in Anthropology, Environmental Issues, Human Geography, and International Affairs with optional courses in Education, Natural Resources, Physical Education, and Tourism.
-Both lower (1000/3000) and upper (4000/6000) division courses are available.
-We apply an experiential education approach where you are in the field exploring what you have learnt in the classroom.
-Our broad program theme is humans and the environment, using the cases of the South Island of New Zealand, the Fijian islands, and Queensland, Australia.
+Avoid winter in the U.S. and enjoy the South Pacific summer in Australia, Fiji, Hawaii, and New Zealand.
+Our Spring Semester program is an integrated mega course in Humans and the Environment that provides credits in anthropology, ecology, human geography, and international affairs (with optional courses in natural resources and physical education).
+We apply an experiential education approach where you are in the field exploring what you have learned in the classroom through the cases of the Big Island of Hawaii, the South and North islands of New Zealand, the Fijian islands, and Sydney and Queensland in Australia.
 By participating in this program you can also save money by not paying rent for the Spring Semester and having a longer summer to work/study until Fall Semester begins.

 New Zealand: North and South Islands

 After Spring Break, we meet up again in Sydney, considered one of the world’s best cities to live and play.
-After several days in Sydney we head to Brisbane in the Sunshine State of Queensland, home to the Outback and Aboriginal communities, lush tropical rainforest, golden beaches, and the marine diversity of the magnificent and stunning Great Barrier Reef.
-After a few days in the modern, sophisticated city of Brisbane we then head out of town for extended travel on field trips: We fly to, and stay on, an isolated island on the Great Barrier Reef, visit Fraser Island World Heritage with isolated rainforest, lakes, and beaches, discover Noosa and the Sunshine Coast, and explore the outback at Carnarvon Gorge.
+This part of the program focuses on the human geography and colonisation of Terra Nullius , the great unknown continent.
+After several days in Sydney we head to Brisbane in the Sunshine State of Queensland, home to the Outback and Aboriginal communities, lush tropical rainforest, golden beaches, and the marine diversity of the stunning Great Barrier Reef.
+After a few days in the modern, sophisticated city of Brisbane we then head out of town for extended travel on field trips: We fly to, and stay on, an eco-resort on Lady Elliot Island, an isolated cay on the Great Barrier Reef, visit Noosa Biosphere Reserve on the Sunshine Coast, explore the natural and cultural histories of Carnarvon Gorge on the edge of the Outback, and have a farm stay in one of the remote Scenic Rim communities.
 One of the unique features of the program is the activities we have along the way: cruise the Sydney Harbor and visit the Opera House, snorkel the Great Barrier Reef, experience Aboriginal bush life, encounter kangaroos in the Outback, and hike tropical rainforests, all of which are included in the cost of the program.

 For the final 8 days of the program we are in Fiji.
 Fiji is an exotic, tropical and fascinating country with unique cultural traditions and diverse environments (including highland jungle, coastline, islands, reefs, and remote villages) and we explore the various ways in which culture has impacted these environments.
 The first few days are spent in the multi-cultural city of Nadi with lectures and local field trips in collaboration with the universities of Fiji and the South Pacific.
 We then travel by boat to the remote offshore islands in the Yasawa chain to learn first-hand about traditional Fijian village small island life, traditions, subsistence and maritime knowledge, and also explore coral reefs and wildlife.
-During our time in Fiji there will also be opportunities for other activities such as hiking and snorkeling, as well as a homestay in a traditional Fijian village where we participate in traditional celebrations with food and dancing.
+During our time in Fiji there will also be opportunities for other activities such as hiking and snorkeling, as well as a homestay in a traditional Fijian village.

-New Zealand has a temperate climate, Queensland a semi-tropical one, and Fiji is tropical.
+New Zealand has a temperate climate, Queensland a semi-tropical one, and Hawaii and Fiji are tropical.
 January through April is summer in the Southern Hemisphere, and the best time to visit climatically, with typical daytime temperatures mostly in the 70s and 80s.

-The program is open to all students from UGA and from other institutions (non-UGA students pay in-state tuition), and no prior knowledge is assumed.
+The program is open to all students from UGA and from other institutions (all students, including non-UGA and transient students, pay in-state tuition), and no prior knowledge is assumed.
+For UGA students HOPE and Miller apply.
 Email firstname.lastname@example.org and or/download the sample itinerary for more information.
-Click here to apply now.
+Click here to inquire and/or apply now.

 Credits and Costs

-Program cost includes all accommodations, field excursions, cultural events, supplemental health insurance, in-country ground transportation, electronic course reading packet, and many meals.
-Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (optional group rate, departing and returning to Los Angeles, available at ~$2500 including fees and taxes – more details are forthcoming) are additional (we also strongly recommend purchasing trip cancellation insurance for this ticket at approximately $33).
-(Must pay deposit by November 20, 2013 for this group fare.)
+Program cost includes all accommodations, field excursions, cultural events, insurance, in-country ground transportation, and many meals.
+Tuition (HOPE applies and out-of-state or non-UGA students pay in-state tuition) and airfare (click here for optional group rate from Kona, Hawaii) are additional.
+We also strongly recommend purchasing trip cancellation insurance for these tickets (at approximately $50) and booking deadline for tickets is November 11.